-n Thursday, March 21, Theological College hosted Dr. Elizabeth Shaw; and The Catholic University of America's the exciting book launch for Myself as Another: A Professor of Politics Dr. David Walsh.
-Both Professors Shaw Journey to the Heart of Who We Are.
-Myself as Another and Walsh have previously worked with Father McNerney.
-The explores the depth and beauty of the human person remarks given not only praised his accomplishments in the field by highlighting the insights of contemporary philosophers, not of philosophy but also praised the author himself.
-Father Bud only in their written philosophy but also in their lived experience. described Father McNerney as a "true philosopher," meaning, The book launch celebrated this accomplishment in the field "a lover of wisdom."
-Sweeney said Father McNerney is "a model of philosophy by TC faculty member and director of Basselin of a saintly priest, philosopher, and how to be who you are."
-The Scholars, Father John McNerney. praises of Father McNerney emphasized that his work in the realm of the philosophy of the human person is not something The book launch was attended by TC students and faculty and by numerous friends and colleagues of Father McNerney. he only abstractly considers, but is something that he lives in Remarks were given by the TC rector, Father Bud Stevens; Patrick his daily life.
+n Thursday, March 21, Theological College hosted the exciting book launch for Myself as Another: A Journey to the Heart of Who We Are.
+Myself as Another explores the depth and beauty of the human person by highlighting the insights of contemporary philosophers, not only in their written philosophy but also in their lived experience.
+The book launch celebrated this accomplishment in the field of philosophy by TC faculty member and director of Basselin Scholars, Father John McNerney.

-Sweeney (3-B, Washington); Catholic International University's
+The book launch was attended by TC students and faculty and by numerous friends and colleagues of Father McNerney.
+Remarks were given by the TC rector, Father Bud Stevens; Patrick Sweeney (3-B, Washington); Catholic International University's